Grain Free Dog Food Linked to Heart Disease

 Dog Foods without Peas, Lentils, and Potatoes

-In conclusion, Grain-free dog foods are not Healthier for your dog.
-Grain-free dog foods have become popular due to marketing.
+In conclusion, Grain-free dog foods are Not Healthier for your dog.
+Grain-free dog foods have become popular due to clever marketing tactics only.
 Vets suggest finding a reputable dog food company that employs a Veterinary Nutritionist and performs feeding trials.
 My personal Vet recommended: Science Diet, High End Purina Dog Food, and Royal Canin Dog Foods.